Relatively Speaking: History

 It has been argued that Relatively Speaking was the first play in the West End which openly depicted the sex life of an unmarried couple on the stage.
 Given the play makes explicit Greg and Ginny have been regularly seeing each other for a month, Greg awakes - naked - in Ginny's single bed and that apparently Greg is quite talented in bed, it's obvious the pair having been having extra-marital sex regularly.
 It's worth noting this was the year that saw abortion and homosexuality significantly decriminalised and contraception made freely available - and the Catholic Church emphasise how the latter was against nature - so Relatively Speaking was very much on topic and also significant for reasons rarely imagined.

-Relatively Speaking to mark its 21st anniversary with experienced Ayckbourn director Alan Strachan at the helm.
+In 1984, it finally received its New York premiere when Artistic New Directions presented it at the Inter Theater on 42nd Street (or Theater Row as it was at the time).
+In 1986, Greenwich Theatre staged a revival of Relatively Speaking to mark its 21st anniversary with experienced Ayckbourn director Alan Strachan at the helm.
 He directed a well-received production at the which featured Michael Aldridge (Philip), Gwen Watford (Sheila), Michael Simkins (Greg) and Felicity Dixon (Ginny).
 In 2013, Lindsay Posner's 2012 revival of Relatively Speaking was brought into the West End with a three month run at the Wyndham's Theatre; the first West End production of the play since its original London production in 1967.
 Well-received, it demonstrated the play had stood the test of the time and deserved its place as one of the Ayckbourn classics.

-Relatively Speaking was one of many productions halted by the Covid-19 pandemic which closed every theatre in the UK during March 2020.
+During 2020, the play was revived at the Mill at Sonning - directed by Ayckbourn veteran Robin Herford.
+Intended to transfer to the Jermyn Street Theatre, London, Relatively Speaking was one of many productions halted by the Covid-19 pandemic which closed every theatre in the UK during March 2020.
 The production was later re-scheduled at both venues for 2021.
 In 2023, a major UK tour was produced by the Theatre Royal Bath, again directed by Robin Herford.

-Relatively Speaking has never been forgotten and the play is amongst the most popular and fondly remembered of Alan’s plays.
+The impact and effect of Relatively Speaking has never been forgotten and the play is amongst the most popular and fondly remembered of Alan’s plays.
 A fact which Alan sometimes finds slightly depressing.

 "I tend to wince even now when people say that this is still the best thing I've written."